 WHAT ARE THE BOOK CLUBS READING?

-The Brown Bag Book Club will meet on Wednesday, June 14 at 12:00 noon to discuss The Zookeeper's Wife by Diane Ackerman.
-July's book will be The Circle by Dave Eggars.
+The Brown Bag Book Club will meet on Wednesday, July 13 at 12:00 noon to discuss The Circle by Dave Eggars.

-For more information about either book club or any other library event, contact us at 731-989-4673.
+For more information about our book clubs or any other library event, contact us at 731-989-4673.

 SAVE THE INSTITUTE OF MUSEUM AND LIBRARY SERVICES